 Power brakes are becoming more popular every year and there are some good reasons why.
 When compared to manual brakes, they have a number of advantages.
 For example, power brakes can stop you more quickly than manual ones.

-Since most cars today have a drum or disc brake systems, power braking will not only help improve stopping distances but also reduce wear on your vehicle’s system.
+Since most cars today have a drum or disc brake system, power braking will not only help improve stopping distances but also reduce wear on your vehicle’s system.

 Power braking also comes in handy when you need to park your car quickly or even get away from a potentially dangerous situation at slow speeds.